How to Name a Startup: Step-by-Step Naming Process

 Recall test: Mention your top names in conversation, then follow up 2-3 days later and ask if they remember the names.
 Names that stick after a single exposure have strong memorability.

-Preference ranking: Present your top names to 10-15 people in your target market and ask them to rank preferences with brief explanations.
-Look for patterns in feedback—specific concerns that appear repeatedly matter more than individual preferences.
+Preference ranking: Present your top names to 10-15 people in your target market and ask them to rank with brief explanations.
+Look for patterns in feedback.
+Specific concerns that appear repeatedly matter more than individual preferences.

 Pronunciation test: Call people and say each name.
 Ask them to spell it and describe how they'd pronounce it.
 If multiple people get different interpretations, that's a red flag.